 Is it Possible to Have a Truly Paperless Office?

 With the right technology and software setup and proper staff training, it is possible to get close to the goal of a paperless office.

 While some documents may still exist in printed form, for staff and members of the public to have convenient access to information, all new information generated on computers can stay on computers while needing to exist in physical form.
-If you are concerned about accessing a list of protocols or rules during a computer system crash, it’s prudent to have some paper capability still.
+If you are concerned about accessing a list of protocols or rules during a computer system crash, having some paper capability is prudent.

-But when your team is using modern systems of record for citizen engagement, permitting, licensing, ERP, and so on, there’s no need to output all of the data in paper form.
+But when your team uses modern systems of record for citizen engagement, permitting, licensing, ERP, and so on, there’s no need to output all of the data in paper form.

-For example, a PowerPoint presentation on a new community initiative can remain in digital format forever, with constituents never feeling a need to have such a document printed out and bound.
+For example, a PowerPoint presentation on a new community initiative can remain in digital format forever, with constituents never needing to have such a document printed out and bound.

 As PairSoft noted, “Hawaiian Governor David Ige is putting some of the ideas of a paperless office into place in his own office with electronic signatures and document processing replacing the older hard-copy methods the governor’s office has been using for years,” citing a report from Big Island Now.